 Morgan, Auburn’s Schofill and Davis and LSU’s Stone were among the 12 players invited to a practice session last month at Seminole Golf Club and Pine Tree Golf Club in South Florida for candidates for the U.S. team for this year’s 43rd Curtis Cup Match, which tees off Aug.
 30 at Sunningdale Golf Club’s Old Course in Berkshire, England.

-Kansas State’s Bernat joined Schofill and Bianca Fernandez Garcia-Poggio in the tie for third place at 7-under.
+Kansas State’s Bernat joined Schofill and Blanca Fernandez Garcia-Poggio in the tie for third place at 7-under.
 Bernat opened with a sparkling 5-under 67 before adding back-to-back 1-under 71s in the final two rounds.

 Auburn’s Foster was joined by Minnesota’s Isabella McCauley, a sophomore from Inver Grove Heights, Minn., in the tie for sixth place at 6-under 210.